Obscuretone/obscuretone.github.io/public/posts/en/one_last_breath.md

 Academic degrees, certifications, professional licenses, and job titles are not interchangeable.
 A degree is usually a hiring signal.
 A regulated license can also define a standard of practice, a disciplinary body, and a person authorized to perform restricted work.
 A named organizational role can identify who had power to approve a decision.

-Those latter mechanisms create handles for accountability.
+Those latter mechanisms create handles for accountability: a license points to a board, a title to an org chart, and a manager to a policy owner.

-A license means there is a board.

-A title means there is an org chart.

-A manager means there is a policy owner.

 A certification may identify a standard that can be invoked after the fact, although its legal force depends on the credential and jurisdiction.